 We may not be able to accurately predict the size of the market for products used to diagnose neuropathies, such as our NC-stat System.
 Neuropathies traditionally have been diagnosed by an NCS/nEMG procedure, performed by a neurologist or physician in a related specialty.
 We estimate that there are approximately two million traditional NCS/nEMG procedures performed each year in the United States; however, we anticipate that the advantages and increased availability of the NC-stat System will significantly increase the number of nerve conduction studies performed.
 Based on our analysis of current data, we estimate that the potential market size for the NC-stat System in the diabetes, low back pain and carpal tunnel syndrome markets in the aggregate could be as great as 9.5 million annual patient tests.
 This represents a more than four-fold increase in the size of the market for nerve conduction studies and is based upon a number of assumptions and estimates, which themselves may not be accurate.
 For example, we have assumed that all initial office visits for low back pain may represent an opportunity for use of the NC-stat System, and we have estimated that an annual testing rate of 50% for all individuals diagnosed with diabetes represents the potential addressable market in diabetes.
-Market size is difficult to predict, and we cannot assure you that our assumptions or estimates will prove to be correct.
-The industry and market data in this prospectus, including the industry data on which we base our assumptions and estimates of future market size, may be inaccurate or incomplete, and we have not independently verified those data.
+Market size is difficult to predict, and we cannot assumptions and estimates of future market size, may be inaccurate or incomplete, and we have not independently verified those data.
 If our estimate of the size of the market for our NC-stat System is incorrect, our potential revenue growth may be limited.